noman-land/relike-utils/README.md

 ### Documentation

-Everything in ReLike centers acount the concept of an `entityId`.
+Everything in ReLike centers around the concept of an `entityId`.
 This is just a string of text but it represents anything that can be liked.
 Some examples of `entityId`s include:

     "cat"
     "dog"